Great Ways to Get Involved in ALA

 Here are some key ways you can get more involved with the Association.

 Read AL Direct

 — AL Direct is our weekly email newsletter, full of breaking news and feature stories on issues affecting every type of library.
 Don’t miss out on this valuable news and information service from American Libraries .
 Make sure your email address is current with ALA by logging to “My ALA” and update your contact information today.

 —ALA Connect is a centralized space where official ALA “groups” can work together online and where any member can create a new “communities” (unofficial ALA groups).
 ALA Connect provides a number of tools for working together-- posts, online documents, a calendar, polls, a chat room, a discussion board, and images (logos, pictures, etc.).
 All official ALA organizations and active committees have a page in ALA Connect.
 To visit yours go to http://connect.ala.org/ and log in with your ALA website username and password.

 —Over 300 ALA email discussion lists cover almost every conceivable topic in library work.
-Join an asynchronous colloquy with some of the most interesting people you’d ever want to meet: your fellow members.
-Or comment on blog posts or add your expertise to our wikis.
-Visit the Read Write Connect wiki for details.
+Join an asynchronous conversation with some of the most interesting people you’d ever want to meet: your fellow members.
+Comment on blog posts, add your expertise to our wikis or connect with us on social media.

 Build Your Skills

 —ALA’s divisions and other units offer continuing education opportunities in many forms—in person at conferences and regional institutes or on your own schedule through distance options.
 Review the offerings on our Ongoing Professional Development page to locate the courses you need to build your library and general skills.
 Meet your personal learning requirements at affordable member rates.